A magnesium test checks the level of

 electrolyte needed for proper muscle, nerve, and

 enzyme function.
-It also helps the body make and use
+It also helps the body use

 energy and is needed to move other electrolytes (potassium and sodium) into and